PMP Frequently Asked Questions

 The PMP is a part-time evening program designed to meet the aspirations of professionals who wish to continue on their technical paths while progressing to bigger and more impactful projects; it is not a vocational program.
 Almost all PMP students are employed full-time as software design engineers and software developers.

 Admission to the PMP is competitive.
-The PMP accepts between 33% and 50% of applications each quarter.
+The PMP accepts around 50% of applications each quarter.
 While we receive more applications in autumn than in winter or spring, the percentage of accepted applications for all quarters is roughly the same; thus, there is no advantage or disadvantage to applying in any given quarter.

 Students typically take one course per quarter, plus a one-credit colloquium, to complete the program in two and one-half years.